 You won’t get a list of questions of course, but this is still hitting two birds with one stone.
 First and foremost, you’ll get some guidance and some confirmation whether your knowledge just needs refreshing or whether there’s something you don’t know and need to learn.
 Additionally, you’ll get a big picture of the project — language, frameworks, tools, methodologies, and many more.

 Remember, an interview should be a beneficial experience for both sides, so don’t hesitate to ask questions.
-Here are a couple of questions for you to consider, along with the benefits you may get from asking them:
+Here are a couple of typical iOS interview questions for you to consider, along with the benefits you may get from asking them:

 - What’s the technology stack in this project? — It’s a general question, not meant to be too detailed, because your interviewer may not be able to share too much information at this point.
 The vital information you might get is: